- Undergraduate Degrees

 Graduates can anticipate working at the local, state or federal level with multidisciplinary teams designed to identify and control homeland security threats such as cyber-terrorism, natural disasters, pandemics and suicide bombers.

-Click here for more information on these specialized degree tracks.
+Click here for more information on these specialized degree concentrations.

 Taught Entirely Online

-The Master of Science (MS) in Biosecurity and Disaster Preparedness provides specific competency-based training in areas such as terrorism response capabilities, fundamentals of infectious diseases, emergency response planning and crisis communication.
+The Master of Science (MS) in Biosecurity and Disaster Preparedness - Management & Response provides specific competency-based training in areas such as terrorism response capabilities, fundamentals of infectious diseases, emergency response planning and crisis communication.

 This program offers options to pursue in-depth training in infection control, and medical and public health intelligence as well as a general track curriculum to meet the varying needs of health care and security professionals.
 Whether you are a public health professional, physician, nurse, emergency management professional, first responder, corporate security manager, government- or business-based analyst or just entering industry, the MS program will prepare you for the investigation of and response to natural and man-made threats.